 Field Name Definition RAM Test Select this to test boot from RAM.
 You can Skip this test, do a Quick test or a Full test.
-Fast Ethernet Select the appropriate Ethernet setting if you need to change the Auto Negotiation (default value): 100BaseT Half-Duplex 100BaseT Full-Duplex 10BaseT Half-Duplex 10BaseT Full-Duplex Fast Ethernet Max.
+Fast Ethernet Max.
 Inter- rupt Events The maximum number of packets that the CPU will handle.